walterxie/MEP-tutorial/README.md

 To do this, first switch to the `Site Model` panel, and then choose `HKY` from the `Subst Model` drop-boxes, and `Empirical` from the `Frequencies` drop-boxes.
-Also remember to check the `estimate` check-box for the `Mutation Rate`.
+Also remember to check the `estimate` checkbox for the `Mutation Rate`.
 After three mutation rates are all set to estimate, it will eventually trigger to check the `Fix mean mutation rate` box.